 Soundbars are a great and compact way to enhance your music listening experience when you don’t have space for a full home theater setup.
 You can get great stereo audio reproduction with soundbars, and excellent bass performance when your system has a dedicated subwoofer, although one isn’t necessary to enjoy good audio fidelity.
 Not all soundbars are the same and you should choose one that suits your needs, whether you prefer using Bluetooth, your home Wi-Fi network, or even AirPlay to stream your favorite tracks.

-We’ve tested over 25 soundbars and below are our recommendations for the best soundbars for music in 2019.
+We’ve tested nearly 30 soundbars and below are our recommendations for the best soundbars for music in 2020.
 See also our recommendations for the best soundbars, the best Dolby Atmos soundbars (if you watch a lot of movies), and the best budget soundbars.

 If you’re looking for something a bit more affordable than the Samsung HW-Q90R that'll still offer great audio quality on top of staying versatile for other uses, then get the Vizio SB36512-F6.
 It doesn’t have as wide a soundstage as the Samsung and isn’t as well-built, but it offers a surprisingly great performance for the price.
 It has a great audio reproduction and will reproduce your favorite songs with high fidelity.
 Its wireless subwoofer offers great bass thump and rumble, although some people may hear port noise when pushing the system to its limits.
 On the upside, it’s very versatile as it has Chromecast built-in and has a 3.5 audio jack to plug in an AUX cable, on top of being Bluetooth and Wi-Fi compatible.